abruzzi/react-application-is-not-a-thing/readme.md

 # There is no such thing as a React application.

-There is no such thing as a React application.
-There are front-end applications written in JavaScript or TypeScript that happen to use React as their view layer.
-More often than not, people squeeze different things into React components or hooks to make the application work, but the effort of understanding the code is relatively high, also modifying the codebase is like treading on thin ice.
+Like it or not, there is no such thing as a React application.
+I mean, there are front-end applications written in JavaScript or TypeScript that happen to use React as their view layer.
+More often than not, people squeeze different things into React components or hooks to make the application to work, but the effort of understanding the code with these *ad hoc* approach is relatively high, also modifying the codebase is risky.

 It's easy to overlook that React, at its core, is a library (not a framework) that helps you to build the user interface.

 > A JavaScript library for building user interfaces
->
+> -- React Homepage

 In this article, I would like to discuss a few patterns and techniques you can use to reshape the “React” application to a regular one, but with React as its view only.
-The benefit of this separation is that you will be more confident to make changes in the underlying domain logic without worrying too much about the views or vice versa.
+The benefit of this separation is that you will be more confident to make changes in the underlying domain logic without worrying too much about the surfacing views or vice versa.

-## The first impression of React
+It may sound pretty straightforward, however, while implementing concrete features, several details need to be examined and sometimes, you may need to trade off a few other things.
+## Welcome to the real world React application

 Most developers were impressed by React's simplicity and the idea that a user interface is only a pure function to map data into DOM.
 And it is in some way if you look at the example like rendering some static data on the page in React: